AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-overview.md

 ## Overview {#overview}

-[!DNL People-Based Destinations] enable you to apply segmentation on online and offline data to create audience segments based on [hashed identifiers](people-based-destinations-prerequisites.md#hashing-requirements), such as email addresses or phone numbers.
+[!DNL People-Based Destinations] enable you to apply segmentation on online and offline data to create audience segments based on [hashed identifiers](people-based-destinations-prerequisites.md#hashing-requirements), such as email addresses.
 Then, you can send these segments to "walled gardens" such as [!DNL Facebook], where you can target your audience on the social platforms. [!DNL People-Based Destinations] can help you:

 * Target offline and online audiences in platforms such as [!DNL Facebook], based on hashed email addresses;
 * Complement existing device and cookie targeting capabilities of Audience Manager;